-I will update this page to reflect any relevant variation of the conditions of this system, online search functionality, my expectations or similar.
+I will update this page to reflect any relevant variation of the conditions of the system, online search functionality, my expectations or similar.
 Additionally, I will also be regularly posting in the log of the associated researchgate.net project

 |This functionality allows to search through the last domain ranking version.
 It is URL-friendly and supports the following input scenarios:|

 - When inputting an individual full/partial domain name or URL, the highest-ranked match is returned.
-Exact matches will be always preferred.
+Exact matches will always be preferred.

 Examples: twitter.com or facebook.